Seattle Personal Injury Attorney

 Sometimes fault is cut-and-dried.
 Sometimes it’s not, even if you have the right of way.

-I signed a hold harmless agreement (or waiver and release, or indemnity agreement).
+I signed a consent (or hold-harmless, waiver and release, or indemnity agreement).
 Does that mean I do not have a personal injury case?

 The legalese explanation is that a waiver is not enforceable if it violates public policy, or it is inconspicuous (it is in the “fine print.”).

-Parents cannot waive the claims of minors in hold harmless agreements.
+Parents cannot waive the claims of minors in consent agreements.

 Landlords cannot use hold harmless provisions to avoid liability for failure to maintain the property.